 Briefly describe how you are using Oracle APEX

-How did Oracle APEX come to be used at UC Berkeley?
+What made you choose Oracle APEX at UC Berkeley?

 We built an OBIEE dashboard for faculty to view their budgets, spending and current balances on research funds.
-After it was released, they said it would not be useful without integrated projections, which needed to be entered by 150+ different research administration staff across campus, on an ongoing basis.
-After seeing APEX in use at another campus, I knew it was capable of providing data to assist with projections, and then could write updates directly to the database.
-I suggested we look into using it to meet the requirements for the Projections Project and after showing mockups of my design for the projections input form, we found consultants who could build it for us.
+After the release, they said it would not be useful without integrated projections.
+These also need to be entered by 150+ different research administration staff across campus, on an ongoing basis.
+After seeing APEX in use at another campus, I knew it was capable of providing data to assist with projections, and then could write updates directly to the database. that’s why I suggested we look into using it to meet the requirements for the Projections Project and after showing mockups of my design for the projections input form, we found consultants who could build it for us.

 What problems did it solve for UC Berkeley?

-Now, projections are entered in the same standard format across UC Berkeley, available from anywhere in the world through the web-based OBIEE reporting platform.
+Projections are now entered in the same standard format across UC Berkeley.
+And, they are available from anywhere in the world through the web-based OBIEE reporting platform.
 Previously, projections were done manually in Excel, using very different methods, and service was highly inconsistent.
 The research administration organization is now more sustainable and trainable as a result of the APEX projections input form.

 What technology did it replace?